 Travel Guide: Duli Beach in El Nido Palawan

-While having lunch at Kylas Cocina near Nacpan Beach, the owner of the restaurant suggested that I should also visit another uncrowded beach which is called Duli Beach.
+While having lunch at Kyla’s Cocina near Nacpan Beach, the restaurant owner suggested that I should also visit another uncrowded beach called Duli Beach.

-Again it was a challenging task because the road leading to that beach is also unpaved and sometimes muddy but the tricycle driver agreed to visit the place since its also his first time to hear about this beach.
-After two effortful uphill ride, we finally reached the jump-off point to the secret beach.
+Again, it was challenging because the road leading to that beach is also unpaved and sometimes muddy, but the tricycle driver agreed to visit the place since it’s also his first time to hear about this beach.
+After two effortful uphill rides, we finally reached the jump-off point to the secret beach.
 After parking the tricycle beside the unattended Sari-sari store, the driver joined me in a short 15-minute trail walk leading to the secluded beach.

 The place might not be the easiest attraction to get to but reaching this huge uninhabited paradise was truly a wonderful experience.
-Aside from one water buffalo and two dogs, there was no one around when I arrived and the only thing I saw was a couple of footprint in the sand, palm trees and the clear waters rolling into the sandy beach.
+Aside from one water buffalo and two dogs, there was no one around when I arrived, and the only thing I saw was a couple of footprints in the sand, palm trees, and the clear waters rolling into the sandy beach.
 I had the long stretch of beach to myself for almost two hours till the driver came back to pick me up.
-I almost fell asleep underneath the huge palm trees but the arrival of two tourists woke me up but they also left after taking photos of the beach.
+I almost fell asleep underneath the huge palm trees, but the arrival of two tourists woke me up, but they also left after taking photos of the beach.

-The term ‘Duli’ connotes female tortoise which in all ways perfectly suits the place as this beach is the resting place for green sea turtles.
+The term ‘Duli’ connotes female tortoise, which in all ways perfectly suits the place as this beach is the resting place for green sea turtles.
 The striking view of this place is what highlights it the most.
-Duli beach has long been regarded as a surfer’s paradise especially during rainy season.
+Duli beach has long been regarded as a surfer’s paradise, especially during the rainy season.